Transparent dark purple Insurte logo

 Can I apply for a Croatia visa online?

-Is getting a Croatia visa difficult?
+Is getting a Croatian visa difficult?

 For short-term stays, such as tourism or business, the visa process is generally straightforward if you meet the requirements.
 Long-term visas, including work or study permits, may require additional documentation and time for approval.